7 Characteristics of Revolutionary Mobile App Ideas

 Long tail business models allow companies to start small, build products tailored for their audience, and grow quickly.
 Only after dominating that niche do they expand to bigger audiences or other niches.
 Even if you want to create a mainstream product eventually, build something for a small group of people first.
 After you build a loyal user base in a smaller market segment, you can always expand out to other features and target audiences later.

 Companies can answer yes to the above questions in a variety of ways.
-Here’s a few that work especially well for mobile apps.
+Here are a few that work especially well for mobile apps.

 Exponential companies invest more resources, in the beginning, setting up these systems, but it pays off in a big way after they can get to scale.